surwall/docs/math/index.md

 we say a angle $\theta$ is 1 radian. it means the length of arc that subtends the angle is exactly $1\times radius$

 When we measure an angle in radians, we are essentially measuring the ratio between the length of a circular arc and the radius of the circle it lies on.
 So a full revolution means the circumference of a circle.

+Because we know the $c = 2\pi{r}$.
 The angle in terms of radians is
 $$
 \frac{2\cdot\pi\cdot{r}}{r} = 2\cdot\pi
 $$